Intervention Efficiency and Perturbation Validation Framework: Capacity-Aware and Robust Clinical Model Selection under the Rashomon Effect: Proof of

 \section{Proof of \Cref{prop:IE-closed-form}}

 \begin{proof} We present the derivation in five steps including the analysis of the model's capability, the two operating regimes, the expression unification for the two regimes, and the transition from counting-based expression to the final ratio-based one.
-For clarity, we denote \(\npos\) as the total number of positives in the population, \(\pop\) as the population size, and \(\budget\) as the number of individuals that can be intervened.
+All notations and terms follow the same definitions in \Cref{prop:IE-closed-form}.
+For clarity, we additionally denote \(\npos\) as the total number of positives in the population, \(\pop\) as the population size, and \(\budget\) as the number of individuals that can be intervened.
 Specifically,

 \begin{enumerate}[label=\textbf{(\roman*)}, leftmargin=*, itemsep=2pt] \item \textbf{Model capability.} We first calculate how many individuals the model flags positive to attain the number of true positives.
 In the following analysis, \(TP\), \(FP\), \(TN\), \(FN\) denote true positives, false positives, true negatives and false negatives in the confusion matrix.
 Since \(\recall = TP/\npos\), the model can capture at most \(TP=\npos\,\recall\) positives.
 By the definition of precision,